denise-df/The-Librarian-from-Alexandria---804611/README.md

 - Data augmentation proved crucial for generalization
 - Class-weighted loss improved performance on underrepresented fonts

+The table below provides a high-level summary of the models tested during the experimentation phase.
+It shows how the combination of transfer learning, fine-tuning, and careful augmentation led to significant performance improvements.

 ### Results Table

 | Model Configuration                     | Accuracy  | Notes                                                                                  |